Ken Griffey Jr.: 2000–2004

 Griffey finished the 2004 season on the disabled list after suffering a rupture of his right hamstring in San Francisco.
 The play in question occurred at AT&T Park in a game against the San Francisco Giants.
 Griffey was starting in right field for the first time in his 16-year Major League career when he raced toward the gap to try to cut off a ball before it got to the wall.
 He slid as he got to the ball, but in the process hyper-extended his right leg, tearing the hamstring completely off the bone.
 He later came out of the game, complaining of "tightness" in the hamstring exacerbated by chilly conditions in San Francisco.
 However, there was far more to it than anyone realized at the time.

 Shortly after this injury, the Reds' team physician, Timothy Kremchek, devised an experimental surgery dubbed "The Junior Operation" that would use three titanium screws to reattach Griffey's hamstring.
 For several weeks, Griffey's right leg was in a sling that kept it at a 90-degree angle, and he was not able to move the leg until late October.
 After an intense rehabilitation period, he returned for the 2005 season.
-In April, he hit .244 with one homer (on April 30) and 9 runs batted in.
+In April, he hit .244 with one homer (on April 30) and nine RBI.